MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/protect-against-ransomware-microsoft-365-phase1.md

 ## Elements of financial leverage

+- Data encryption or destruction
+- Data exfiltration: Attacker copies data outside the tenant
+- Attack recovery sabotage: Encrypt or destroy IT recovery plans

 ## Data encryption or destruction

-Attacker's goal: Make crucial organization data unusable, bringing normal business operations to a halt.
+**Attacker's goal:** Make crucial organization data unusable, bringing normal business operations to a halt.

-Financial leverage: Organization can’t operate and loses revenue.
+**Financial leverage:** Organization can’t operate normally and loses revenue.

 ### Prevent: Attacker can’t access data

 - Access to data through tight permissions

-Broad permissions review
+   Perform broad permissions review

-Audit and montor to new broad permission
+   Audit and monitor for new broad permissions

 - MIP, sensitive information types, and sensitivity labels (permissions and encryption)
 - Office 365 Message Encryption new capabilities (OME) and OME Advanced Message Encryption
-- Customer Key
+- Customer Key, BYOK, and HYOK
+- Protected Folders/controlled folder access for malicious apps
 - Teams/SharePoint sites with security isolation
-- Protected Folders/controlled folder access for malicious apps

 ### Mitigate: attacker can access data, but can’t encrypt or destroy all copies

 - Offline, off-site, immutable backups

 ## Data exfiltration: Attacker copies data outside the tenant

+**Attacker's goal:** Obtaining internal and critical data as proof of attack and being able to share it with others.

-Financial leverage: Sharing data with competitors (loss of competitive advantage), other ciminals (future attacks), or the public (damage to reputation and brand) can result in lost revenue.
+**Financial leverage:** Sharing data with competitors (loss of competitive advantage), other criminals (for future attacks or additional extortion), or the public (damage to reputation and brand) can result in lost revenue.

-### Prevent: attacker can’t exfiltrate
+### Prevent: Attacker can’t exfiltrate data

 - DLP